Event Tracking

 2. Button element: In this sample, we have the "Subscribe" button.

-3. Breakdown of the events tracked for the BUTTON element: This box shows a complete breakdown of the events tracked for this button element for the selected time period.
+3. Breakdown of the events tracked for the BUTTON element: This box shows a complete breakdown of the default events tracked for this button element for the selected time period.
 It shows the event type(s), the breakdown for each of the devices types and the grand total.

 Every row of this Settings Menu shows your defined settings and some of the auto tracked elements related information: